 Anandpur Sahib, Punjab: Warrior Holi

 Experience Holi the Sikh way at Anandpur Sahib in Punjab!
 Hola Mohalla is an annual fair that dates all the way back to 1701.
 It was first organized by Sikh Guru Gobind Singh to celebrate Holi.
 However, instead of throwing colors, expect to see a demonstration of physical agility.
 There's wrestling, martial arts, mock sword fights, acrobatic military exercises, and turban tying.

-- Tours: Punjab Tourism offers a four day Hola Mohalla tour, including a farm stay in Chandigarh.
+- Tours: Punjab Tourism offers a four day Hola Mohalla tour, including a farm stay.
 Breakaway also offers a Punjab Beyond the Brochure tour that includes the festival.
-Alternatively, travel independently and stay at the luxurious and conveniently located Citrus County farmstay or Deep Roots Retreat.
+Alternatively, travel independently and stay at the luxurious and conveniently located Citrus County farmstay.

 For passes, email firstname.lastname@example.org

 Dharavi, Mumbai's largest slum, is not the depressing place that you may expect it to be -- and especially so on Holi.
 Reality Tours and Travel will take you on a fascinating (and uplifting) tour of the slum, and then to a Holi party that they will be throwing for the community at Dharavi.
 Join in and celebrate Holi with the locals in a safe and friendly environment, complete with colors and music.
+The cost is 1,400 rupees per person.
 80% of proceeds are devoted to helping the people of Dharavi.

 If you're in Delhi, Reality Tours and Travel organizes a similar Holi event in Sanjay Colony.

 - Date: To be announced.
 Usually a couple of days before Holi.